-Broome is located in the northern part of Western Australia and is a majoy stop on the backpacking and RV Australia travel trail.
+Broome is located in northwest Australia and is a major stop on the backpacking and RV Australia travel trail.

 The city was founded in the 1880s as a pearling town and named after the territory’s governor.
 Today, the area’s mining boom has created an influx of people into the city.

 Use this Broome travel guide to help you plan your trip, save money, and make the most of your time in this laid-back coastal town!

 Table of Contents